Support workspace review

 Order and cart actions

-Order lookup, cart edits, account actions, and checkout actions remain unsupported by this evidence packet.
+Order lookup, cart edits, account actions, and checkout actions were not supported by the reviewed public sources.

 Where to be careful